pflarue/ardop/docs/BUILDING.md

 ## Does **ardopcf** work with my hardware and operating system.

 **ardopcf** is built and tested on computers with Intel/AMD processors having 32-bit and 64-bit Windows operating systems.
-It is also built and tested both on computers having Linux operating systems including those with Intel/AMD and ARM processors.
+It is also built and tested on computers having Linux operating systems including those with Intel/AMD and ARM processors.
 Specifically, Raspberry Pi Zero W and Zero 2W computers are used to build and test **ardopcf** for ARM processors.
 Users have reported success building and using **ardopcf** on some addional Linux machines.

 I don't know whether anyone has tried building **ardopcf** for macOS or any other operating system.
 Anyone who attempts to build for another OS is encouraged to send a message to the free users subgroup of ardop.groups.io to let us know whether it worked.
 If it didn't work well, perhaps someone from that group will be able to help.